 In January 2021, we acquired Uber's self-driving unit.
-This acquisition expanded our talent base by over 900 employees, and we gained significant research and technical assets that strengthened and accelerated the first Aurora Driver application for heavy-duty trucks while allowing us to continue and accelerate our work on light-vehicle products.
+This acquisition expanded our talent base significantly, and we gained valuable research and technical assets that strengthened and accelerated the first Aurora Driver application for heavy-duty trucks while allowing us to continue and accelerate our work on light-vehicle products.

 In addition to acquiring Uber's self-driving unit, we announced a strategic partnership with Uber that connects our technology to the world's leading ride-hailing platform and strengthens our position to deliver the Aurora Driver broadly.
-In support of our partnership with Uber, and concurrent with the acquisition of Uber's self-driving unit, Uber invested \$400 million in Aurora and Uber Chief Executive Officer Dara Khosrowshahi is a member of our board of directors.
+In support of our partnership with Uber, and concurrent with the acquisition of Uber's self-driving unit, Uber invested \$400 million in Aurora and Uber's Chief Executive Officer, Dara Khosrowshahi, is a member of our Board.

-As part of our partnership with Uber, we receive unique access to Uber data.
+As part of our partnership with Uber, we receive access to Uber data.
 This allows more efficient development and operation, as we are able to refine our market selection and prioritize our capability roadmap based on real-world data.